mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 #### Close a settlement window

-The existing API definition (see Ref_2 above) supports a **closeSettlementWindow** resource.
+The existing API definition <sup>[2](https://github.com/mojaloop/central-settlement/blob/master/src/interface/swagger.json)</sup> supports a
+**closeSettlementWindow** resource.
 This function allows its user to select a settlement window by ID number and to input a new status for the window and a reason for that status.
 This resource will retain its current signature, but the